MarcinOrlowski/lombok-php/docs/README.md

 ## Limitations ##

 * Due to how PHP annotations work, any class using `Lombok PHP` must either extend provided `\Lombok\Helper` class or as wire magic methods.
-See documentation for more details.
-* By design, `Lombok PHP` does not support accessors for properties with `public` visibility (as this simply makes little sense) nor `static` properties.
+* By design, `Lombok PHP` does not support accessors for properties with neither `public` visibility nor `static` properties.
-* Visibility of generated accessors is always `public` in current implementation but more control is to be added shortly.
+* Visibility of generated accessors is currently always `public` in current implementation.
 * As all methods provided by `Lombok PHP` are handled on-the-fly, some IDEs or static analysers cam complain about calling non-existing method.
-And because IDEs are not aware of `Lombok PHP` yet, they will also not offer auto-completion for methods provided by `Lombok PHP`, so if you got any idea how to address the latter, please speak up!
+And because IDEs are not aware of `Lombok PHP` yet, they will also not offer auto-completion for methods provided by `Lombok PHP`.
+If you bother create PHPDocs block with `@method` annotations for each magic method.
+Helper tool to generate that will be available shortly.